makrai/notes/szabolcsi97-scope.md

 21. Hungarian distinguishes scope positions in its surface syntax that are highly reminiscent of those postulated by Beghelli and Stowell for LG in Eng
-22. Some noun phrases can occur in only one of the above scope positions, but others can occur in more than one, and their interpret vary accordingly.
+22. Some noun phrases can occur in only one of the above scope positions, but others can occur in more than one, and their interpret vary accordingly
 23. positions => ?
   * It is known that the presuppositional versus existential interpretation of noun phrases may be a function of their position
   * Hungarian is shown to exhibit similar positional distinctions in a new dim, distributivity
 24. Scope taking mechanisms fall into two broad categories.
 In these, the NP
-  * introduces a "logical" subject of predication != a grammatical subject, i.e. a nominative
+  * introduces a "logical" subject of predication != a grammatical subject, i.e a nominative
   * performs a counting operation on an independently defined predicate denot
 25. The above distinction is not a purely denotational one, instead, it is